-If placed in a location protected from wind and given a layer of winter mulch, this plant can be hardy to Zone 5, but it tends to perform better at Zone 6 or above.
+If placed in a location protected from wind and given a layer of winter mulch, this plant can be hardy to USDA Zone 5, but it tends to perform better at Zone 6 or above.
 It has a sturdy root system and can perform well on a slope or in a rock garden as long as the soil is not too loose or gravelly.
-Because of its compact but dense growth habit, as well as its mid season bloom time, it can be an effective underplanting for larger, much earlier or later blooming shrubs that also flourish in partial shade, like azaleas, rhododendrons, oakleaf hydrangeas, weigelas, and/or rose of Sharon.
-Other than not liking too much sun, extreme heat or harsh wind, it's quite hardy and resilient.
+Because of its compact but dense growth habit, as well as its mid-season bloom time, it can be an effective underplanting for larger, much earlier, or later blooming shrubs that also flourish in partial shade, like azaleas, rhododendrons, oakleaf hydrangeas, weigelas, and/or rose of Sharon.
+Other than not liking too much sun, extreme heat, or harsh wind, this plant is quite hardy and resilient.

-While this shrub can grow in full sun, it prefers partial shade.
+While this shrub can grow in full sun, Coast Leucothoe prefers partial shade.
 Full sun and hot temperatures can dry out the leaves and flowers, so if you do plant this in a partial sun location, morning sun is preferable to afternoon sun.

-Coast Leucothoe does best in a humus-rich, loamy, organic lime-free soil that is slightly acidic, but can tolerate soils from neutral to fairly acid.
+Coast Leucothoe does best in a humus-rich, loamy, organic, lime-free soil that is slightly acidic, but can tolerate soils from neutral to fairly acidic.
 Good drainage is essential.
 Adding material that will help improve moisture retention and drainage will help this shrub perform best: this includes peat moss, coffee grounds, composted manure, and a bit of sand.

 This shrub needs regular watering to perform best, and extra water during a drought season, as it is not drought-tolerant.
 During its bloom season, water deeply at the base so that flowers get enough moisture.